 There are example files for each of the four input formats at the bottom of the InCroMAP download page.

-Further, the documentation has a 7 pages long chapter “how to get started” that explains in detail all required file formats and how to get first results from InCroMAP.
+Further, the documentation has a “How to get started” section that explains in detail all required file formats and how to get first results from InCroMAP.
 There are further examples for single and integrated analysis in the documentation.

-Additionally, we now created a screencast (i.e., short video) that explains shortly how to open datasets and perform a first analysis with InCroMAP.
+Additionally, we now created a screencast (i.e., video tutorial) that explains shortly how to open datasets and perform a first analysis with InCroMAP.

 It could be nice to be able to search in the pathway list.